-Open Educational Resources (OER) are teaching and learning materials that are available in the public domain, freely accessible, free to reuse.
-OERs include any medium and any format from full courses, specific course material, textbooks, videos, or any other format to support learning.
+Open Educational Resources (OER) are teaching and learning materials that are available in the public domain or are licensed in a way that provides free and perpetual permission to retain, reuse, revise, remix, and redistribute.
+OERs include any medium and any format from full courses, specific course material, textbooks, videos, or any other format that support learning.

 The “5 Rs” is a framework that encourages educators to capitalize on the unique rights associated with open content.
 These rights include the ability to: